 word transformation

-in which the paraphrase can be seen as the “glue” in a relationship between, or rather, from \(w\) to \(w_*\).
-Thus, if \(w\!\in\!\mathcal{W}\) and \(\mathcal{W}^+ \!=\! \mathcal{W}\!\setminus\!\!\{w\}\), to say “\(w_*\) paraphrases \(\mathcal{W}\)” is equivalent to saying “there exists a word transformation from \(w\) to \(w_*\) by adding \(\mathcal{W}^+\)”.
-To be clear, nothing changes other than perspective.
+where the paraphrase acts as the “glue” in a relationship from \(w\) to \(w_*\).
+Thus, for \(w\!\in\!\mathcal{W}\) and \(\mathcal{W}^+ \!=\! \mathcal{W}\!\setminus\!\!\{w\}\), saying “\(w_*\) paraphrases \(\mathcal{W}\)” is equivalent to saying “there exists a word transformation from \(w\) to \(w_*\) by adding \(\mathcal{W}^+\)”.
+Nothing changes other than the perspective.

-Extending the concept to paraphrases between word sets \(\mathcal{W}\), \(\mathcal{W}_*\!\), we can choose any \(w \!\in\! \mathcal{W}\), \(w_* \!\in\! \mathcal{W}_*\) and view the paraphrase as defining a relationship between \(w\) and \(w_*\) in which \(\mathcal{W}^+ \!=\! \mathcal{W}\!\setminus\!\!\{w\}\) is added to \(w\) and \(\mathcal{W}^- \!=\! \mathcal{W_*}\!\!\setminus\!\!\{w_*\}\) to \(w_*\):
+Extending this to paraphrases between word sets \(\mathcal{W}\), \(\mathcal{W}_*\!\), we can choose \(w \!\in\! \mathcal{W}\), \(w_* \!\in\! \mathcal{W}_*\) and view the paraphrase as defining a relationship between \(w\) and \(w_*\) where \(\mathcal{W}^+ \!=\! \mathcal{W}\!\setminus\!\!\{w\}\) is added to \(w\) and \(\mathcal{W}^- \!=\! \mathcal{W_*}\!\!\setminus\!\!\{w_*\}\) to \(w_*\):

 word transformation